*

 North Berwick Factfile

-John Hoben was educated at North Berwick Public School and from the age of eleven he was a licensed caddie.
-According to the Caddie Master's records John was caught chasing sheep on the Private Links (Ladies Course) in July 1892 and was suspended for fourteen days.
-Hoben was granted his professional ticket on the West Links on 13th December 1894 at the remarkable age of fourteen years.
+Jack Hoben had a difficult upbringing and being the oldest in the family he had to look after his siblings.
+From the age of eleven he was a licensed caddie and was granted his professional ticket on the West Links on 13th December 1894 at the remarkable age of fifteen years.

 "Hobens had an outstanding record in the U.S. Open, finishing in the top ten in eight appearances."